abdulhannanali/codepens/README.md

 The main goal is keeping this site simple and this should not be neglected in it's slightest sense, therefore it's necessary to keep the directory structure simple.

-A pen will contain of a directory having the following structure
+A pen will contain directory having the following structure

 - html file
 - css file
 - js file
+- any other files

-Personal dependencies will be placed in `deps` folder and the dependencies downloaded using `bower`, `npm` or any other will go into their own preferred directories such `node_modules` for npm packages.
+Pen's personal dependencies will be placed in `deps` folder and the dependencies downloaded using `bower`, `npm` or any other will go into their own preferred directories such `node_modules` for npm packages.

 #### LICENSE
 The pens in this repo are open sourced under ISC LICENSE.
 See [LICENSE](LICENSE) for more details.